-The greens at the Club at Creighton Farms in Aldie, Virginia was peppered with grey, red, blue, and white polo shirts this past week, as men and women from around the country came together to play a friendly golf competition.
-Differences might have brought this group of teenagers, wounded veterans, and individuals with intellectual disabilities together, yet the Stars and Stripes teams quickly discovered that they shared a common goal: unifying and inspiring those around them.
+The green at the Club at Creighton Farms in Aldie, Virginia, was peppered with grey, red, blue and white polo shirts this past week, as men and women from around the country came together to play a friendly game of golf.
+Differences might have brought this group of teenagers, wounded veterans and individuals with mental disabilities together, but the Stars and Stripes teams quickly discovered that they shared a common goal: unifying and inspiring those around them.

-This is the simple objective of Perfect Sense’s annual Unified Challenge: to bridge the gap between differences and cultivate meaningful relationships with new friends from many backgrounds.
+This is precisely the objective of Perfect Sense’s annual Unified Challenge: to bridge the gap between differences and cultivate meaningful relationships with unlikely new friends.
 Through the various events offered during this memorable week, participants create meaningful connections, all while having a great deal of fun.

-The Unified Challenge incorporates the essence of Perfect Sense’s overarching mission into activities which present knowledge and fun opportunities for its participants.
-A total of 48 players participated in the 7th Annual Unified Challenge,18 youth coming from The First Tee, 12 wounded veterans from across the country, 12 Special Olympics athletes, and 6 Perfect Sense employees and partners.
+The Unified Challenge incorporates the essence of Perfect Sense’s overarching mission into activities that present robust opportunities for its participants.
+A total of 42 players participated in this past week’s 7th Annual Unified Challenge, including 18 youth coming from The First Tee, 12 wounded veterans hailing from across the country, and 12 Special Olympics athletes.

 Upon arrival on Sunday, the group was welcomed by a picnic and team-building exercises.
-The next day, participants visited D.C., where they toured the Capitol, the Air and Space Museum, the Natural History Museum, and Arlington National Cemetery, before finishing the evening with a walking tour of the monuments.
-Tyler Lagasse, 13-time state champion and 3-time silver medalist at the Special Olympics Games, was especially touched by the visit to our Nation's Capital.
+The next day, participants toured D.C., where they visited the U.S. Capitol, the National Air and Space Museum, the Natural History Museum and Arlington National Cemetery, before finishing off the evening with a walking tour of the monuments.
+Lagasse, a 13-time state champion and 3-time silver medalist at the Special Olympics Games, was especially touched by the visit to our Nation's Capital.

 Every time I come to the DC area, I’m reminded of how special this nation is.
 It’s practically the center of the world because people from all walks of life come to this city to experience America.
 I’m reminded that it’s the people that built this nation.
 I feel grateful that I live in a country where you can accomplish anything no matter your limitations.

 I was incredibly humbled by the resilience of the kids from The First Tee.
-They were warriors in the heat, and never stopped laughing the entire time.
-You could hear them, holes away, cheering on each other.
+They were warriors in the heat and never stopped laughing the entire time.
+You could hear them, holes away, cheering each other on.
 Their bond is as solid as ours, and the future of the game is well in hand.
 These young leaders will continue to motivate and take us into the future.

-Perfect Sense will also be returning to support this summer’s YMCA’s Thingamajig Invention Convention.
-This year, a team of volunteers will work individually with students who received Perfect Sense camp scholarships to build new bikes, which they will be able to take home upon completion.
+Perfect Sense will also be returning to support this summer’s YMCA Thingamajig Invention Convention.
+This year, a team of volunteers will work individually with students who received Perfect Sense camp scholarships to build their own bikes, which they will be able to take home upon completion.